guzimanis/ROFF/README.md

 ## Article
-Paper will be published soon in the Proceedings of [RANLP](https://ranlp.org/ranlp2021/start.php) 2021.
+The paper can be found on the ACL anthology page [here](https://aclanthology.org/2021.ranlp-1.102/).

 ## References
 <a id="1">[1]</a>
 Zampieri et al. (2019).